Panhard CD: Racing the CD Dyna

 The coupé first appeared at the Le Mans test days in April 1962, where the car was registered in the class for prototypes with engines of up to 850 cc.
 Drivers Pierre Lelong and Bernard Boyer posted the 20th and 21st best times of the day.

 On 27 May 1962, chassis 101 and 102 were brought to the 1000 km of Nürburgring.
 Chassis 101 was driven by the team of André Guilhaudin and Bernard Boyer and chassis 102 by Jean-Pierre Hanrioud and Alain Bertaut.
 The Hanrioud/Bertaut car did not finish due to an accident, but the Guilhaudin/Boyer car finished in 24th place overall.

 Four cars were entered for the 24 Heures du Mans of June 23 and 24 1962.
 Chassis 103 received number 53 and was driven by the team of André Guilhaudin and André Bertaut.
 Chassis 104 received number 54 and was driven by Pierre Lelong and Jean-Pierre Hanrioud.
 Chassis 105 received number 55 and was driven by Bernard Boyer and Guy Verrier.
 A car that is believed to have been chassis 102 received number 70 and was to have been driven by Robert Neyret and Robert Mougin but the car did not arrive.

 Number 54 was eliminated in the ninth hour of the race due to an accident in which the car overturned and caught fire.
 Hanrioud, who was driving at the time, managed to walk away from the crash.
 Boyer and Verrier in number 55 retired in the fourteenth hour with an overheated engine.

 Number 53, driven by Bertaut and Guildaudin, finished 16th overall and won its class and the "Indice de Performance".
 The car also placed third in the "Indice au rendement énergetique", or consumption index, with an average of 11.4 L/100km with a 590 kg vehicle weight.
 Guilhaudin and Bertaut's average speed over the entire race at was 142.793 kph, while their fastest lap took 5 minutes 22 seconds with a speed of 160.403 kph.

-On 16 September, Deutsch brought a CD Dyna with a modified engine and some additional aerodynamic changes to the Hunaudeères straight where the car reached a top speed of 204 kph.
+On 16 September, Deutsch brought a CD Dyna with a modified engine and some additional aerodynamic changes to the Hunaudières straight where the car reached a top speed of 204 kph.

 In 21 October 21 1962, drivers André Guilhaudin and Alain Bertaut finished in 20th position at the 1000 km race of Paris.
 This was the end of the Dyna Coupés' racing career.